CompeyDev/lune-luau-template/README.md

 ## What is included in this template?

 - A barebones structure for an executable hello world Lune script (src/)
-- A barebones structure for a library (lib/) -- TODO
+- A barebones structure for a library (lib/)
 - Configuration files for various tooling:
     - aftman for toolchain management (aftman.toml)
     - stylua for code formatting (stylua.toml, lune.yml)